Contractor's Pollution Liability Insurance

 Catastrophic coverage: This covers you if there is a sudden, pollution-inducing event such as a fire or explosion.

-Errors and omissions: This coverage is specifically designed for clean-up companies and environmental consultants.
+Errors and omissions: This coverage is designed explicitly for clean-up companies and environmental consultants.
 It covers them for liability if they should wrongly declare a property free of pollutants or if the work they do causes further contamination.

 What Is Contractors Pollution Liability Insurance?